hashi-strawb/tfc-count-workspace-applies/README.md

 You also need a Terraform Cloud API token

-You can generate one at https://app.terraform.io/app/<your org here>/settings/authentication-tokens
+You can generate one at https://app.terraform.io/app/${your-org-here}/settings/authentication-tokens

 ## Running